It is Interesting that God Calls the Church a Family

 Notice that Children’s and Youth Ministry are found on our Family Ministry Page.
 That’s because we believe that parents are the primary spiritual trainers of their kids.
 We boldly disciple children and youth and support parents in their families.

-Hi, I’m Scott.
 I have a passion to help parents pass the faith on to their kids and to be a part of a church that takes that mission seriously.
-I’ve dedicated my life to be a pastor and I also have written books on parenting.
+I’ve dedicated my life to be a pastor.
+I also have written books on parenting.
 Calvary Chapel Living Hope brings those two passions together in a powerful way as I continually look for ways to help children serve Jesus and mobilize their parents to be spiritual leaders at home.

 Here are some examples of ways we do family ministry at Calvary Chapel Living Hope.
 We like to have children in our worship service, learning how to worship the Lord.
-Sometimes that means pausing to explain something that’s happening or to capture a teachable moment as Pastor Scott was captured here doing with this child who came to sit next to him in worship.
-Other times, we’re simply modeling what worship is, and, as children see it, they catch it.
+Sometimes that means pausing to explain something that’s happening or to capture a teachable moment.
+Other times, we’re simply modeling what worship is, and as children see it, they catch it.
 We encourage parents and young people to serve the Lord together.
-In the photo on the left, Dan and his 15-year-old daughter Kylie helped lead worship on Christmas Eve together.

 We recently conducted a small group for parents and teens to come together as brothers and sisters in Christ.
 We encouraged parents to leave the authority relationship at the door for this evening to interact about family matters recognizing that God speaks and works through all, despite their age.